Last Updated on 6 months ago by Admin

 How Did Your Photo End Up On TinEye?

-Privacy Tip: Never share a photo that you wouldn’t want to be shared online.
+Privacy Tip: Never share a photo you wouldn’t want shared online.

-So if you ever find a version of one of your photos on TinEye, you'll likely be able to trace back where it originated.
+If you ever find a version of one of your photos on TinEye, you’ll likely be able to trace its origin.
 Making DMCA requests easy to file.

 Dangers of TinEye Reverse Image Search